-I am interested in the philosophical foundations of constructive mathematics, with special emphasis on connections between intuitionism and type theory.
+I am interested in the philosophical foundations of constructive mathematics, with a particular focus on topics related to intuition and type theory.

 The conception of construction I am rather interested in is the one underlying the more influential brand of constructivism of Errett Bishop, according to which constructions are informal effective methods or, to use his own expression, "person programs".
 Lately, I have been trying to rearticulate the effective elements of Brouwer's account of intuition and recast them into a novel account of intuition that explains how we gain epistemic access to constructions in Bishop's sense.
 In contrast to Brouwer's original views, the idea is that this novel account of intuition will exclude non-lawlike constructions as objects of intuition.